jcortejoso/nvm-contracts/doc/UPGRADES.md

 The first step to work with `zos` is to install dependencies then initialize the project.
 Then compile contracts and add contracts to the project.
 Finally push the contracts into the network and create the  upgradable instances.
 Once the contracts are deployed they can be tested and upgraded.
 Also we change the proxy administrator to a MultiSignature wallet to approve upgrades.
-We are going to use [dori](https://github.com/oceanprotocol/dori) in order to perform any future deployments/upgrades.
+We are going to use the [Nevermined Contract Tools](https://github.com/keyko-io/nevermined-contract-tools) in order to perform any future deployments/upgrades.

 ## Details